Learning Functionally Decomposed Hierarchies for Continuous Control Tasks with Path Planning

 \subsection{Representation of Priors and 3D-Planning}

-While the majority of our experiments use 2D-images for planning, we show via a proof-of-concept that our method i) can be extended to planning in 3D ii) works with non-top-down view sources of information.
-To this end, we add a 3DoF robotic arm that has to reach goals in 3D configuration space (see Figure \ref{fig:experiment_envs}c).
-Instead of a top-down view, we project the robot's joint angles onto a 3D-map which is used as input to our planning layer.
+While the majority of our experiments use 2D-grids for planning, we provide a proof-of-concept that our method i) can be extended to planning in 3D ii) works with non-top-down view sources of information.
+To this end, we add a 3DoF robotic arm that has to reach goals in 3D configuration space (see Fig. \ref{fig:experiment_envs}c).
+Instead of a top-down view, we project the robot's joint angles onto a 3D-map which is used as input to our planner.
+The planner finds subgoals that bring the robot into the target pose.
+The low-level policy learns a controller that applies motor torques in order to reach the given subgoal poses of the planner.
 We train the 3D variant of our planning layer (see Section \ref{sec4_planninglayer}) and 3D CNNs to compute the value map.
-Our method can successfully solve the task\footnoteref{video_ref}.
-If the planning space would exceed 3 dimensions, a mapping from higher dimensional representation space to a 2D or 3D latent space could be a potential solution.
-We leave this for future work.
+Our method can successfully solve the task (see supplementary video).
+If the planning space exceeds 3 dimensions, a mapping from higher dimensional representation space to a latent space could be a solution.